Dave-team/Knowledge-base/Hiring.md

 That being said, we’re scaling quickly this year, and may have a role that better matches your skill sets in the future.
 Thank you again for your interest and best of luck in your search.

 Regards,

+## Answers to questions
+**What are the tasks I would do on a usual day?**
+We work primarily in two ways: roadmap projects and ad hoc.
+Ad hoc can vary.
+Roadmap are large projects - scoping with stakeholders, developing in Looker / writing SQL, testing, closing the loop with the stakeholder

+**What is the main impact expected from the role?**
+Build high impact data solutions across the teams

+**What are the biggest challenges in this role?**
+Taking ownership of multiple end to end projects simultaneously.
+Mapping requirements with the stakeholders, coming up with a creative solution to hard problems whilst doing multiple things at the same time

+**What are the future perspectivist of this role in say the next 2 years?**
+We are a growing team and the complexity of the data increases - we support career development very much - where would you want it to be?

+**What is the company culture like?**
+Joined in July over Zoom but felt incredibly welcome - everybody is incredibly friendly.
+Young team.
+People are friends in the business, drinks after work.
+Many company events even during lockdown

+**What do you not like about working here?**
+It's a growing business.
+This means that process is not the most evolved.
+E.g. when we work with Tech, it's not always the clearest at any point what's worked on.
+Or sometimes marketing launches something and we only hear about after.
+Communication and process.

+**What is great about Papier?**
+- Culture
+- Ownership over work

+**What are the company's biggest challenges?**
+- Will to answer.
+I'd say becoming profitable, growing USA and growing stationary